 The major differences between output by industries of Port Pirie Regional Council area and South Australia were:

-- A smaller percentage of output by Rental, Hiring and Real Estate Services (3.1% compared to 7.9%)
+- A larger percentage of output by Electricity, Gas, Water and Waste Services (10.9% compared to 5.0%)

-- A smaller percentage of output by Financial and Insurance Services (2.1% compared to 6.8%)
+- A smaller percentage of output by Rental, Hiring and Real Estate Services (2.4% compared to 6.8%)

 The total industry output in Port Pirie Regional Council area increased by $72 million between 2014/15 and 2019/20.

 The largest changes in the output by industries between 2014/15 and 2019/20 in Port Pirie Regional Council area were for:

 - Electricity, Gas, Water and Waste Services (+$107 million)